fstnetwork/module-api/API_Reference/Wallet/getSmartTokenBalance.md

-# Get Smart Token Holders
+# Get Smart Token Balance

-You are able to fetch all your Smart Token Balance via this API.
+You are able to fetch all your Smart Tokens balance via this API.

 ## GraphQL API